 The child learns the importance of discipline.
 The scout uniform, belonging to a patrol, and obeying the leader all provide a sense of discipline that complements the family rules at home.

 The child makes lifelong friends.
-Group activities all serve to foster community within the patrol and among other scouts at camp.
+Group activities foster community within the patrol and among other scouts at camp.

 The child learns to be at home in nature from a young age.